 - What is the projected use, cost, and financial impact of this technology?

-Teplizumab is an intravenously administered anti-CD3 monoclonal antibody in development for the delay or prevention of clinical type 1 diabetes (T1D) in at-risk individuals.
+Teplizumab is an intravenously administered anti-CD3 monoclonal antibody indicated to delay the onset of stage 3 type 1 diabetes (T1D) in adult and pediatric patients aged 8 years and older with stage 2 T1D.